The Krav Maga Teacher Trap

 IKI On Line Distance Training

-Moshe Katz being a student, training with one of his teachers, Prof. Arthur Cohen.
+Moshe Katz being a student, training with Prof. Arthur Cohen.

 Please note that all fields followed by an asterisk must be filled in.